Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Perspective

 \section{Perspective}

 We believe that our incoherence-based perspective gives rise to a proliferation of new techniques built for \emph{trustworthy code generation with probabilistic guarantees}.

-In this paper, we discuss how to formally estimate the correctness of a program generated to solve a programming task when there is \emph{no automated mechanism} to decide whether a program is correct or not (e.g., a formal specification or a ground-truth implementation).
+In this paper, we discuss the formal estimation of the correctness of an LLM-generated program when there is \emph{no automated mechanism} to decide whether a program is correct or not (e.g., a formal specification or a ground-truth implementation).
 We model the generated program as a random variable drawn from an unknown distribution induced by the coder (e.g., the LLM).
 This opens the door for a probabilistic notion of correctness.
-Our measure, incoherence, formalizes our observation that, if two random programs for the same programming task disagree on the output for an input, at least one of them must be incorrect.
-We formally demonstrate how the coder's incoherence on a task provides a provable lower bound on the coder's error on that task and empirically observe that a non-zero incoherence detects more than two-thirds of the incorrect programs (where detection rate increases with the number of generated candidates and test inputs).
-Since incoherence depends solely on observable outputs and not on model internals, it can be applied broadly across LLMs of any kind and even to probabilistic systems like LLM-agent architectures.
+Our measure, incoherence, formalizes the observation that, if two random programs for the same task disagree on the output for an input, at least one must be incorrect.
+We formally demonstrate how the coder's error on a task has a lower bound in terms of the coder's incoherence on that task and empirically observe that a non-zero incoherence detects more than two-thirds of the incorrect programs.
+Since incoherence does not depend on model internals, it can be applied broadly across LLMs of any kind and even to probabilistic systems like LLM-agents.

-We believe this opens up many possibilities, both when using LLMs to write programs, as well as for evaluating the code generation capabilities of multiple LLMs (or agents) simultaneously.
-In particular, the very strong agreement between the ranking of 16 LLMs in terms of our ground-truth-\emph{less} incoherence-based measure versus the ranking in terms of the existing ground-truth-\emph{based} \passone opens up exciting possibilities.
+An incoherence-based evaluation of the code generation capabilities of multiple LLMs also addresses several open challenges of the traditional ground-truth-based \passone evaluation.
 The existing process of curating large coding benchmarks with correct human-generated ground-truth implementations is labour-intensive, error-prone, and subject to future data leakage issues \cite{memorizing}.
 Incoherence paves the way for evaluations on a substantially larger scale, basically on a stream of programming tasks.